NoriSte/readings-for-devs/README.md

 ## Cristina (2018)

-Cristina had a really basic knowledge of CSS at the time and my goal was to introduce her to the modern web design world.
+Cristina had a basic knowledge of CSS at the time and my goal was to introduce her to the modern web design world.
 I recommended her to read:

 - An introduction to [web design](https://resilientwebdesign.com/)
 - the [Sass](https://sass-lang.com/) language